flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts/Mods/BuyOnDayOne-VehiclesModsPartsFLTR/readme.md

 ## All Buy On Day One mods on Nexus Mods:
 1. Buy On Day One - Vanilla Vehicles, Mods and Parts: TBD
-2. Buy On Day One - Vehicle Parts and Mods: TBD
+2. Buy On Day One - Vehicle Parts and Mods: https://www.nexusmods.com/7daystodie/mods/8357
-3. Buy On Day One - Telrics Horses: TBD
+3. Buy On Day One - Telrics Horses: https://www.nexusmods.com/7daystodie/mods/8371
 4. Buy On Day One - TMO Vehicles: TBD

-## All Buy On Day One mods on GitHub:
-1. Buy On Day One - Vanilla Vehicles, Mods and Parts: https://github.com/flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts
-2. Buy On Day One - Vehicle Parts and Mods: https://github.com/flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts
-3. Buy On Day One - Telrics Horses: https://github.com/flatlanderone/TelricsHorsesV2-BuyOnDayOneFLTR
-4. Buy On Day One - TMO Vehicles: https://github.com/flatlanderone/V2-BuyOnDayOne-TMOVehiclesFLTR